HHry0918/FEIT_Hackathon/README.md

 <br>
 # 8. Ahh, I get it.
 But how is your business going to be profitable?

 <div style="text-align: justify"> The organisation will be unprofitable.
-We only take 10% profit out of every transactions to maintain the website as well as using them for gas money and deliveries.
+We only take 10% profit out of every transactions to maintain the website, storage rental as well as using them for gas money and deliveries.
 In the future, we can ask for UTS for funding if this idea grows to a certain stage. </div>

 [Back To Top](#1-feit_hackathon)
 <br>